martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: #eq2 artwork-align="center" }

 where *cwnd<sub>start</sub>* is the congestion window at the beginning of the current congestion avoidance stage.
-For example, right after a congestion event, *cwnd<sub>start</sub>* is equal to the new cwnd calculated as described in {{mult-dec}}.

 Upon receiving a new ACK during congestion avoidance, CUBIC computes the *target* congestion window size after the next *RTT* using {{eq1}} as